scikit-hep/root_numpy/README.markdown

 Currently only support basic types like Float_t Int_t Double_t Bool_t etc. No array support yet.
 This should cover a large number of use cases already.
 If you are trying to convert some other type, it will throw RunTimeError Unknown root type typename.

-Tab completion for numpy.recarray column name is also available with this [numpy patch](https://github.com/piti118/numpy/commit/a996292238ab98dcf53f2d48476d637eab9f1a72)
+Tab completion for numpy.recarray column name (yourdata.<TAB> showing the column names so you don't have to remember it) is also available with this [numpy patch](https://github.com/piti118/numpy/commit/a996292238ab98dcf53f2d48476d637eab9f1a72)

 Requirements
 ------------